Morning sickness - nausea and vomiting during pregnancy

 Avoid food smells

-Eating foods or drinks that contain ginger may help to reduce nausea and vomiting.
-Check with your pharmacist before taking a ginger supplement to make sure it's safe for pregnancy.
+Eating foods or drinks that contain ginger may help to reduce mild nausea and vomiting.
+Check with your pharmacist before taking a ginger supplement to make sure it's safe for your pregnancy.

 Rinse your teeth after being sick

 If you vomit, rinse your mouth out with water.
 Your teeth will be softened by your stomach acid, so do not brush straight away.
-Wait about an hour.
+Wait about an hour to brush your teeth.